toddsby/acf5-beta/README.md

 Please keep in mind that this is quite an early beta release and many core features are still missing.
 These will be added in over the next month and the above list will be updated.

-* Conditional logic has not yet been added
 * WPML has not yet been tested
 * 3rd party fields are currently not supported
 * Options page add-on has not yet been added